-Nano IPS is the improved version of the IPS technology by LG.
-When applied to the LED backlight of an IPS display, it allows for a wider color gamut of up to 98% DCI-P3 or 135% sRGB.
+Nano IPS is the improved version of IPS technology by LG.
+When applied to an LED backlight of an IPS display, it allows for a wider color gamut of up to 98% DCI-P3 color space coverage (~135% sRGB gamut size).

-LG’s Nano IPS technology involves nanoparticles which are applied to a LED backlight of an IPS-panel display.
-These particles absorb excessive light wavelengths in order to increase color gamut of a display.
+LG’s Nano IPS technology involves nanoparticles that are applied to a LED backlight of an IPS-panel display.
+These particles absorb excessive light wavelengths to increase the color gamut of a display.

-In comparison to standard IPS displays which cover ~100% of the sRGB color space, Nano IPS displays have an extended gamut of ~135% sRGB or 98% DCI-P3 which allows them to deliver more vibrant and lifelike colors that are, among other things, essential for an immersive HDR (High Dynamic Range) viewing experience.
+This allows displays to deliver more vibrant and lifelike colors that are, among other things, crucial for an immersive HDR (High Dynamic Range) viewing experience.

-When it comes to TVs, LG offers a series of TVs called ‘Nano Cell’ which use the Nano IPS technology.
+When it comes to TVs, LG offers a series of TVs called ‘Nano Cell,’ which uses Nano IPS technology.

-Despite certain advantages IPS offers over VA (more accurate colors, faster response time, and wider viewing angles) panels, the VA technology still provides a higher contrast ratio which is arguably the most important display specification.
+Now, despite certain advantages IPS offers over VA (more consistent colors and wider viewing angles) panels, VA technology still provides a higher contrast ratio, which is arguably the most important specification for good image quality.

-In comparison to VA-panel TVs, IPS models don’t have as deep black shades; in fact, they have somewhat grayish blacks in comparison accompanied by IPS glow.
+In comparison to VA panel TVs, IPS models don’t have as deep blacks; in fact, they have somewhat grayish blacks in comparison accompanied by IPS glow.

-Due to the higher contrast ratio of VA panels, QLED TVs are more popular than Nano IPS TVs, but LG has a different display technology called OLED which competes against high-end QLED TVs.
-Learn more about OLED vs QLED.
+Due to the higher contrast ratio of VA panels, QLED TVs are more popular than Nano IPS TVs, but LG has a different display technology called W-OLED, which competes against Samsung’s high-end QD-OLED displays.